Karthik Calling Karthik

-Karthik Calling Karthik is a 2010 Indian Hindi-language psychological thriller film, written and directed by Vijay Lalwani and produced by Farhan Akhtar and Ritesh Sidhwani under the banner of Excel Entertainment.
-The film stars Akhtar and Deepika Padukone.
-Ram Kapoor, Vivan Bhatena, Vipin Sharma and Shefali Shah play supporting roles in the film.
-The film's music was composed by the trio of Shankar–Ehsaan–Loy, while the background score was composed by MIDIval Punditz and Karsh Kale.
+Karthik Calling Karthik is a 2010 Indian Hindi-language psychological thriller film written and directed by Vijay Lalwani and produced by Farhan Akhtar and Ritesh Sidhwani under the banner of Excel Entertainment.
+The film stars Akhtar and Deepika Padukone, with Ram Kapoor, Shefali Shah, Vivan Bhatena, and Vipin Sharma in supporting roles.
+The film's music was composed by Shankar–Ehsaan–Loy, while the background score was composed by MIDIval Punditz and Karsh Kale.

+Karthik Calling Karthik was released on 26 February 2010, and received positive reviews from critics.